The Lord of the Rings (film series): Home media

 The first two films were released on two-disc standard edition DVDs containing previews of the following film.
 The success of the theatrical cuts brought about four-disc extended editions, with new editing, added special effects and music.
 Jackson came up with the idea of an extended cut for LaserDisc and DVD formats while in preproduction.
-He could insert some of the violence that he thought he would have to trim to get a PG-13 rating for the theatre, and he could tailor the pacing to the demands of the small screen, which he said were "completely different".
-Jackson has stated that he considers the theatrical cuts to be the "definitive versions" of the films due to their deliberate pacing;however, he has also said that he believes the extended cuts will be "ultimately seen as the more definitive versions of the films".
+He could insert some of the violence that he thought he would have to trim to get a PG-13 rating for the theatre and he could tailor the pacing to the demands of the small screen, which he said were "completely different".
+Jackson has stated that he considers the theatrical cuts to be the "definitive versions" of the films due to their deliberate pacing, but also that he believes the extended cuts will be "ultimately seen as the more definitive versions of the films".

-The extended cuts of the films and the supplemental special features (labelled "appendices" in homage to the books) were spread over two discs each, and a limited collector's edition was also released featuring sculpted bookends.
+The extended cuts of the films and the supplemental special features (dubbed "appendices") were spread over two discs each in a four-disc box set for each film.
+A limited collector's edition was also released featuring sculpted bookends.
 The Fellowship of the Ring was released on 12 November 2002, containing 30 minutes of extra footage.
-The Two Towers, released on 18 November 2003, contains 46 minutes of extra footage.
-The Return of the King was released on 14 December 2004, with 52 minutes more footage.
+The Two Towers, released on 18 November 2003, contains 44 minutes of extra footage.
+The Return of the King was released on 14 December 2004, with 51 minutes more footage.
 The extended cuts have also played at cinemas, most notably the first two for a 16 December 2003 marathon screening (dubbed "Trilogy Tuesday") culminating in a screening of the third film.
 In 2006, both versions of each film were released together in a limited edition, which includes a new feature-length documentary for each film (but not the extras from the previous releases).